xucheng/ml-clara-rag/docs/QWEN3_MIGRATION.md

 Both are supported by `AutoTokenizer`, no code changes needed.

-**Important**: CLaRa uses `use_fast=False` for tokenizer initialization.
-This is required because:
+**Important**: CLaRa has special handling for custom tokenizer attributes:

+1. **Slow Tokenizer**: Uses `use_fast=False` to avoid Rust-based tokenizers
+2. **Attribute Restoration**: Implements `_ensure_tokenizer_attributes()` to restore custom attributes

+This is necessary because:
 - CLaRa adds custom attributes to tokenizers (`enc_token`, `mem_tokens`, `ae_token`, etc.)
-- Fast tokenizers (Rust-based) don't preserve custom Python attributes during pickling/unpickling
+- Even slow tokenizers lose custom Python attributes when pickled for multiprocessing DataLoader workers
-- This causes training failures in multiprocessing data loading: `TypeError: can only concatenate str (not 'NoneType') to str`
+- Without restoration, training fails with: `TypeError: can only concatenate str (not 'NoneType') to str`
-- Slow tokenizers properly persist custom attributes across processes
+- The `_ensure_tokenizer_attributes()` method automatically restores these attributes when needed

 ### Special Tokens